aerospike-community/aerospike-graphite/README.md

                         REQUIRED: IP for Graphite server -p GRAPHITE_PORT, --graphite-port=GRAPHITE_PORT
-                        REQUIRED: PORT for Graphite server --prefix GRAPHITE_PREFIX
+                        REQUIRED: PORT for Graphite server --interval INTERVAL
+                        How often metrics are sent to graphite in seconds [default: 30] --prefix GRAPHITE_PREFIX
                         Prefix used when sending metrics to Graphite server (default: instances.aerospike.)